ProSweeper/sei-06-21-22/work/w07/d5/01-02-django-urls-views-templates/README.md

 Then, after the lessons, you will use lab time to repeat what you saw in the lesson by building your own app named anything you want, say - **FinchCollector**.

-Here's an overview of the high-level topics we'll be covering this week, in order:
+Here's an overview of the high-level topics we'll be covering, in order:

 1. Django URLs, Views, and Templates
 2. Data Models and Migrations